Jani-shiv/Daily-Task-/README.md

-my name is shiv jani
+sddsvsavawawfmy name is shiv jani